 - If there is a primary caregiver, how is the caregiver’s health in relation to their ability to provide care to the applicant?

 - How confident is the caregiver in their ability to continue to provide care in the future?

 CARES Medicaid Applicant Questions

-Does Medicaid applicant have any problems with activities of daily living - ADLs (i.e. bathe, dress, eat, use bathroom, transfer, how much assistance needed to walk)?
+- Does the Medicaid applicant have any problems with activities of daily living (i.e., bathe, dress, eat, use the bathroom, transfer, how much assistance is needed to walk)?

-Each series of questions has a point scale associated with the answer.
+Each series of Medicaid waitlist screening questions has a point scale associated with the answer.
 The points are added up to assign a priority rank: